DankAlighieri/DankAlighieri/README.md

 I'm a Brazilian student and future Computer Engineer.
 Mainly focusing on learning backend web development with Java and Typescript.
-I am currently learning the NextJS framework and backend fundamentals

 My hobbies are messing around with Arduinos, linux distros and playing games.
 <p align="center">